ha5dzs/volciclab-utilities/robot_server/Readme.md

 The `command_fifo` is a deque of string tuples, which stores the opcode and argument for the robot.
 Again, this is all in plain text.

-The `log_string_array` is where the diagnoistic messages are stored.
+The `log_string_array` is where the diagnostic messages are stored.
 These are displayed in the GUI, and optionally can be saved into a file.

 Finally, `keep_running` is also a boolean, and when set to false all threads will join (terminate).